eclab/grains/info/grains.md

     #define getMyFourthTable(index) pgm_read_float_near(&myFourthTable[index])

 Notice the term "near".
 There are also "far" versions of these functions.
-They are for much larger tables, in 32-bit addressed spaces.
+They are for much larger arrays, in 32-bit addressed spaces.
 You don't have that much memory on the GRAINS, it's only 32K, which fits into 16-bit addressing.
 So don't worry about them unless GRAINS is upgraded to a bigger chip.

-It is possible to do other stuff, like tables of const stucts, or tables of const pointers, but it gets complex and I'd avoid it.
+It is possible to do other stuff, like tables of const stucts, or tables of const pointers, but it gets a little more complex.
 Notably you can hack things up to do multdimensional tables.
 I've done that occasionally.

 ## Analog and Digital Pins